huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 # Security Considerations

-The security considerations of DNS over QUIC should be comparable to those of DNS over TLS [@?RFC7858].
+The security considerations of DNS/QUIC should be comparable to those of DNS/TLS [@?RFC7858].

 # Privacy Considerations

-DNS over QUIC is specifically designed to protect the DNS traffic between stub and resolver from observations by third parties, and thus protect the privacy of queries from the stub.
+DNS/QUIC is specifically designed to protect the DNS traffic between stub and resolver from observations by third parties, and thus protect the privacy of queries from the stub.
 However, the recursive resolver has full visibility of the stub's traffic, and could be used as an observation point, as discussed in [@?RFC7626].
-These considerations do not differ between DNS over TLS and DNS over QUIC and are not discussed further here.
+These considerations do not differ between DNS/TLS and DNS/QUIC and are not discussed further here.

 QUIC incorporates the mechanisms of TLS 1.3 [@?I-D.ietf-tls-tls13] and